 The above image dictates the removal of single quotes from a string ‘Hello, Softeko!’ using the ‘sed’ command.

-Case 1: Removing Double Quotes From String Using “tr” Command in Bash
+Case 1: Remove Double Quotes from String

 When you specify double quotes as the set of characters that need to be removed, the ‘tr’ command replaces all occurrences of double quotes with an empty string.
 Here’s an example: